AlexxSotelo/AlexxSotelo/README.md

 <div align="center">

 You discovered my Github profile. <br>
+Hi, I'm Alexander, a 22-year-old data analyst with strong skills in Python programming and expertise in using libraries like pandas, matplotlib, and Seaborn for data manipulation and visualization.
+I also have solid experience working with databases, including MySQL, PostgreSQL, and Excel.
+I'm passionate about turning data into actionable insights and am eager to bring my analytical skills to new challenges.
+Let's connect! <br>
 Please feel free to clone/fork projects, raise issues and submit PRs if you think something could be better. <br>
 Ask me anything <a href="https://github.com/AlexxSotelo"><b>here</b></a><br>
 or <a href="mailto:alexxsotelop@gmail.com"><b>email</b></a> me